 Yes, we can talk about all the communication and project management tools you can use to stay in touch with your team.
-But lets be realistic, we have more than enough tools at our disposal for those sort of things.
+But let’s be realistic.
+We have more than enough tools at our disposal for those sort of things.
 At the end of the day the success of your remote team is down to the people themselves.
 Our focus should be on them.

-The biggest takeaway from this is that its quite possible to manage a remote team successfully.
+The biggest takeaway from this is that its quite possible to manage a remote software development team successfully.
 Good leaders are able to produce positive outcomes in any situation you throw at them.
 By putting in that extra bit of effort and leading from the front you can ensure that your team stays productive and your clients stay happy.

 Read: 9 Top Team Management Skills That Make You a Great Leader